Retrofitting Sprinklers in High-Rise Buildings: Concerns and Solutions

 Why is there sometimes such strong resistance to fire sprinkler retrofits?
 For owners and residents of high-rises, a big project is synonymous with a mess, disruption to the lives of people in the building, and expense.
 Besides the material and labor costs, some owners may worry about a loss of income.

 But retrofitting a residential high-rise with fire sprinklers doesn’t have to be this way.
 When owners understand their choices and the incentives for fire protection systems—and coordinate with contractors to minimize disruption—a retrofit project can be completed smoothly and economically.
 And the resulting system will deliver unmatched fire safety for decades.

 For more information on retrofitting existing structures with fire sprinklers, read our Fire Sprinkler Retrofit Guide, just one of several guides published by NFSA.
 NFSA members also have access to even more educational and technical resources.
 Become a member or renew online today.

-Balancing price and protection when retrofitting fire sprinkler systems
+Balancing price and protection for fire sprinkler retrofits

-They aren’t in the fire protection business, so building owners can have misconceptions about their options in a fire safety retrofit.
+They aren’t in the fire protection business, so building owners can have misconceptions about their options in a fire sprinkler retrofit.
 It’s important for owners to know the variations, including:

 - An engineered life safety system (ELSS)